Local purchase: “unfair and illogical”, say garden centers

 “People are surprised to learn that garden centers are not an essential service,” added Mr. St-Pierre, also contacted by Le Soleil .

 For the moment, the only avenue for garden centers is the online sale of their products.
 “But three-quarters of garden centers do not even have a site for online commerce.
 It is a quiet process.
 It takes a lot of time and energy, especially to enter the inventory.
 You don’t open an online store in a month! ” explains Ms. Bédard.
 “Especially since plants are not something you can send by Canada Post.”
+You can get some broccoli seeds on this website and start growing your vegetables.

 The producers ask that the garden centers can be opened as soon as possible.
 “If at least we could do contactless car service in our facilities with a reduced workforce,” claims Ms. Bédard.
 Opinion shared by M. St-Pierre.